|

 Garnish as desired.
 Serve immediately.

-Store leftover lemon possets in the refrigerator for up to two days.
+Store leftover lemon possets in the refrigerator for up to 2 days.

 Notes